aleph-fbk/pqc-kb/content/kb/quantum/06-1qgates.md

 weight: 6
 ---

-Assume we have want to build a circuit using only one qubit.
+Assume we want to build a circuit using only one qubit.
 In this case, gates are unitary $2\times2$ matrices with complex coefficients.
 First, we present the simple and fundamental $\textbf{Pauli gates}$.

 ## Pauli gates
 These gates are called $X, Y, Z$ as they perform rotations along the $x, y, z$ axes on a special sphere called [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere), which gives a visual representation of states for single qubits.